DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2025-09-15-quantum-leap.md

 Here, mirrors, lenses, and nonlinear crystals are aligned to create effectively infinite light paths.
 Photons undergo multiple reflections, extending their interaction lengths; ideal for generating entanglement, reducing noise in the quantum spectrum, and testing fundamental quantum optical phenomena.

 While the optical breadboard is a fantastic proof-of-concept, they explained that it is limited to a physics experiment.
-To build a scalable computer, the content of an 8ft x 6ft breadboard has to be compressed into a chip.
+To build a scalable computer, the content of an **8ft x 6ft breadboard has to be compressed into a chip**.
 That is how even the electronics industry has scaled over decades, starting from vacuum tubes to integrated circuits.
 And that’s precisely what I got to see in the next section of the lab.

 ### Photonic Ising Machines

-This part of the lab is where I could see how the full table top set-up gets squeezed down into a small ~100 micron circuit on a 0.5mm x 0.5mm photonic integrated chip.
+This part of the lab is where I could see how the full table top set-up gets squeezed down into a small **~100 micron circuit on a 0.5mm x 0.5mm photonic integrated chip**.
 ![Micro Chip Lab](/assets/images/PXL_20241210_133417904.PORTRAIT.jpg "Quanfluence Lab")

 The principle of the Ising Machine is driven by spin systems.
-A physical system containing an ensemble of interacting spins tends to settle to the lowest energy state.
+A physical system containing an ensemble of interacting spins tends to settle to the **lowest energy state**.
 This maps to an optimisation problem where each decision variable is a spin and their interaction defines the problem statement.

 A photonic Ising machine is a quantum-inspired hardware that solves the Ising problem by starting from a random high-energy state and settling towards the lowest energy state.
 The Quanfluence photonic Ising machine does exactly that.
 I had seen the
-Quanfluence Ising machine at the QIB 2025.
+Quanfluence Ising machine at the [QIB 2025](https://quantumindiabengaluru.com/).
 ![Micro chip product](/assets/images/V2_1.jpg "Quanfluence Micro Chip")

 In the lab, I got to see their development flow.
-There is an FPGA system which is hooked up to an optical system with custom circuits built at Quanfluence lab.
+There is an **FPGA system** which is hooked up to an **optical system with custom circuits** built at Quanfluence lab.
 I could clearly trace the path of the gain dissipative loop inside the hardware box.
 They showed us the earlier variants of the machine and how it has evolved from a lab prototype to a full-fledged rack-mountable machine.

-Together, these setups represent both scalability and flexibility: the chip-based systems lean toward industrial readiness, while the breadboards enable exploratory research.
+*Together, these setups represent both scalability and flexibility: the chip-based systems lean toward industrial readiness, while the breadboards enable exploratory research.*

 ## Why Quantum Computing Matters